Is Bitcoin Legal? – Looking at the Legality of Bitcoin in 2021

-Especially with all the ever eye-catching Press about ‘Bubbles’, fraud, tax-evasion, money laundering and use of Bitcoin on the so-called ‘Dark Web’.
+Especially with all the ever eye-catching Press about ‘Bitcoin Price Bubbles’, fraud, tax-evasion, money laundering and use of Bitcoin on the so-called ‘Dark Web’.

 Funnily enough, this happens to be the case for any currency we might be more familiar with.
 Whether that’s $USD, £GBP, or €EUR.

 You may well have heard before of the website known as ‘Silk Road’, the Dark Web marketplace for purchasing drugs, illegal services or other illicit goods.
-Indeed, back in the heyday of Silk Road, the website only accepted Bitcoin as it’s method of payment.
+Indeed, back in the heyday of Silk Road, the website only accepted Bitcoin as its preferred method of payment.

 The FBI ultimately took down Silk Road in 2013, however the negative association remains for Bitcoin.
 This is something the wider Bitcoin community have worked hard to remedy in recent years.

 To put it into relatable perspective, just think of how many billions of $USD or £GBP have been utilised by criminals to pay for crime, drugs or launder money over the years.
 Yet we’d all agree that those currencies are not the root cause of criminal activity or illegal in themselves.

-Bitcoin occupying a ‘Grey Area’, at least for now
+Is Bitcoin Legal? – Bitcoin occupying a ‘Grey Area’, at least for now

 This has arisen because Bitcoin remains largely un-regulated in many countries and jurisdictions.
 In many cases around the world, tax laws, and laws governing the trading of cryptocurrency are yet to be agreed upon and set in place.

-Change is on the horizon
+Is Bitcoin Legal? – Legal change is on the horizon

 However it is also anticipated that future regulation and / or law enforcement on some aspects of Bitcoin are on the horizon.

 For example – the enforcement of financial regulation and approval on the traditional stock markets and financial institutions is well established in other financial markets.
 It has most certainly helped to keep our fiat money and other traditional assets safe and insurable for many years now.

 These changes may very well be the tipping point, which give everyday consumers the confidence to invest in and adopt Bitcoin on a mass-market scale.